 ERC20 Token Standard

-The ERC20 token standard is a set of functions that an Ethereum token contract has to implement.
-Most of the major tokens you’ve come across on the Ethereum blockchain are ERC20-compliant.
+The ERC20 token standard is a set of functions that an Ethereum-based token has to implement.
+The majority of tokens on exchanges are ERC20 tokens.
 ERC20 tokens implement the following interface:

 The functions are:

 totalSupply: Returns the total circulating amount of tokens.

 balanceOf: Returns how many tokens exist in an account.